Spectacular Arcola readies for 119th NJSGA Amateur Championship

 “When Smyers redid the 18th hole, he changed the angle of the tees which made the hole more of a dogleg right.
 He also addressed the fairway bunkers and the greenside bunkers.
 It came out great and it’s a great finishing hole,” said Craffey.

 As usual for any event hosted by Arcola, the 119th NJSGA Amateur Championship presented by Provident Bank is certain to be a must-play on the local competitive circuit for 2020.
-Entries for the 119th NJSGA Amateur Championship will open on March 1, 2020.
+Entries for the Burlington qualifying round close on June 16; entries for exempt players and the qualifying rounds at NJ National, Lake Mohawk, and Quail Brook close on June 25.